Gene Keyes: Draft Card Burning

 On May 15, 1964, he was drafted, but declined in a telegram to the President, Attorney General, and the local Draft Board: "There is no moral validity to any part of any law whose purpose is to train people to kill one another.
 I hereby reject the order to report for induction."

 On May 18, 1964, he and two friends signed a "Pact" to insist upon joint arrest if any one of them was individually picked up for draft resistance.
 One was convicted in St. Louis in July 1964 and Keyes and the third man stood up in court and got six months each for contempt.

 By 1965, draft card burning had become so popular that the U.S. government passed a law making it an offense to knowingly destroy or mutilate a draft card.
 There had been a draft-card burning event in 1947 when conscription was re-established after World War II, but Keyes was one of the earliest draft card burners of the Vietnam War era.

 After finishing the contempt sentence, Keyes was sentenced to three years in prison in 1965 for failing to report for military service.
 He served one year of the sentence.
-In all, Keyes served four prison sentences for civil disobedience from 1961 - 65 including a 27-day hunger strike in the Albany, Georgia, city jail, Feb.
-1964, when an integrated peace march was forbidden to march through the middle of town.
+In all, Keyes served four prison sentences for civil disobedience from 1961 to 1965, including a 27-day hunger strike in the Albany, Georgia, city jail in February 1964, when an integrated peace march was forbidden to march through the middle of town.

 In 1966, his mother, Charlotte Keyes wrote about Gene's pacifism and activism culminating in his draft card burning in an article for McCall's Magazine called Suppose They Gave War and Nobody Came.
 That article gained wide attention and made the title a slogan of the anti-Vietnam war movement.
 It became a popular bumper sticker.
 A 1970 anti-war movie adopted the same title and the rock group, The Monkees recorded a song called "Zor and Zam" based on the idea.